Fire & Forget™ FAQ

 How does EPC Site Blocking work with the site optimizations?

 - EPC Site Blocking will not occur until after a site has reached the Site Sample Size amount.
-Once the goal has been met, Maximus will check if the Site EPC is below the EPC value set.
+Once Site Sample Size is met, Maximus will check if the Site EPC is below the EPC value set.
 Maximus will block the site if the Site EPC is below the Site Block EPC value.
 Click here to learn more about EPC Site Blocking.
 This feature is only available to Outbrain campaigns.

 What should I set the campaign Sample Size to?